AriFordsham/GHCWiki/commentary/compiler/new-code-gen-stupidity.md

 ## Up and Down

-FIXD.
+FIXED.
 A frequent pattern is the stack pointer being bumped up and then back down again, for no particular reason.

 ```wiki
          Sp = Sp + 4;